There are certain things in life we become quite attached to for one reason or another.

 My article on Best Flosser & Flossing Tools is well worth a look as this explains some of the best alternatives, both manual and electric available today.

-You may also find my article on the best water flossers for 2019 useful.
+You may also find my article on the best water flossers useful.

 The Hummingbird from Oral-B has over the years won many a fan, but sadly, despite our desires for products to remain available they do not.